nonhermitian/Korea_University_Lecture_Notes/README.md

-Korea-University---Lecture-Notes
+Korea University-Lecture-Notes
 ================================

-Lecture notes from classes at Korea University
+Lecture notes from courses at Korea University.
+Use may use these files however you like, but please give credit to the original author